Richard Bagozzi: Biography

 Born in Detroit, Michigan in 1946, Bagozzi completed his undergraduate education in electromagnetic field theory at General Motors Institute (Kettering University) in 1970.
 He received an MS in Electrical Engineering and Applied Mathematics from the University of Colorado in 1969, followed by an MBA in General Business from Wayne State University in 1972.
 His PhD was awarded to him by Northwestern University in 1976, where he studied marketing, psychology, sociology, statistics, philosophy, and anthropology.
 In 2005, he earned an MA in theology from the University of St. Thomas, Houston.

+His academic training combined engineering, mathematics, and the behavioral sciences, which influenced his interdisciplinary approach to research in marketing and social science.
+The combination of quantitative training and social science theory became a central feature of his later work in research methodology and theory development.

 Bagozzi began his academic career in 1976 as an assistant professor at the University of California, Berkeley, then became an associate professor at the Massachusetts Institute of Technology (MIT) in 1979, and afterward moved to Stanford University as an associate professor in 1983.
 Following this, he became a full professor at the University of Michigan in 1986, where he stayed for 33 years, before retiring in 2023.
 During his time at Michigan, he went away for 6 years to Rice University to help the Provost Gilbert Whitaker in building the school of management.

+Bagozzi conducted research and taught courses focused on consumer behavior, marketing theory, and research methods.
+His work during this period contributed to the development of behavioral approaches within marketing research and integrated perspectives from psychology and sociology into the study of markets and organizations.

 Bagozzi has received teaching awards including the Undergraduate School of Business Award (1977-1978) and the University-wide Outstanding Teaching Award, both from the University of California, Berkeley (1978), along with the Outstanding Ph.D.
 Teaching Award from the University of Michigan (1994, 1998).
 He is a Fellow of the American Marketing Association, the Association for Consumer Research, the Association for Psychological Science, the Society of Multivariate Experimental Psychology, and the Michigan Society of Fellows.

 Bagozzi was a Senior Fulbright Hays Research Scholar in Germany (1981-1982) and is the recipient of honorary doctorates from the University of Lausanne, Switzerland (2001), Antwerp University, Belgium (2008), and the Norwegian School of Economics (2011).
 He was awarded the Medal of Science by the University of Bologna, Italy (2013), and was ranked among the top 1% most cited researchers in economics and business between 2002 and 2012 and in the World's Most Influential Scientific Minds in 2014 by Thomson Reuters.